vintlabs/Arduino-Altimeter/README.md

 # Arduino-Altimeter
-Read Pressure and Temperature on Arduino from MS5607 device to get Altitude Information can be read via serial to PC or on an Android device using an HC-05 Bluetooth module
+Read Pressure and Temperature on Arduino from MS5607 device to get Altitude.
+Information can be read via serial to PC or on an Android device using an HC-05 Bluetooth module.

+This example code uses the I2C bus, but SPI can also be used with the MS5607.

 # NOTE: This device is 3.3V ONLY.
 Do *NOT* use with a 5v Arduino!